American to unite with US Airways to create No.1 carrier

 The merger could help speed up the recovery of the U.S. airline industry as carriers will have more power to boost fares as yet another competitor is eliminated.

-“Wall Street has been enamored of consolidation from an industry perspective because it will help control capacity,” said George Hamlin, president of Hamlin Transportation Consulting.
+“Wall Street has been enamoured of consolidation from an industry perspective because it will help control capacity,” said George Hamlin, president of Hamlin Transportation Consulting.

-Leisure travelers are likely to feel the pinch of higher fares and service cuts more than business passengers.
+Leisure travellers are likely to feel the pinch of higher fares and service cuts more than business passengers.

 “The competition for corporate accounts has never been more acute and aggressive,” said Mann.